hashicorp/terraform-provider-vsphere/website/docs/r/content_library_item.html.markdown

 # vsphere\_content\_library_item

 The `vsphere_content_library_item` resource can be used to create items in a Content Library.
-Each item can contain multiple files.
-Each `file_url` must be accessible from the vSphere environment as it will be downloaded from the specified location and stored on the Content Library's storage backing.

-To make a `content_library_item` a functioning template, the template must be in OVF format.
-The .ovf and .vmdk file(s) can then be set as the `file_url` list.
+`file_url` must be accessible from the vSphere environment as it will be downloaded from the specified location and stored on the Content Library's storage backing.

 ## Example Usage